 [00:39:43.000] – Janice Summers

-Well, I’ll tell you, when you’re working with an editor, they are like cold.
+Well, I’ll tell you, when you’re working with an editor, they are cold.
 Oh, my God, the things they see and you don’t think they’re going to see and they see, it’s like they’re like magicians, if you ask me.
 I don’t know, they’re fantastic.
 But that experience and when you’re working with an editor who gets you, is really–I think it’s a really–that’s why I always encourage people write, write an article and write it for your trade, you know, or if you want to write a book, write a book, go through that, but get a team of editors and reviewers, because that’s really where the life journey is, right, it sure you’ve got this in you that you want to get out, but that journey in and having those reviewers, it gives you a lot of insight for you and it helps strengthen you.

 [00:40:32.640] – Heidi Lawrence

 Yeah, absolutely, yeah, and, you know, any time you can get feedback on your writing, any time you get another set of eyes, we know that right from you know, even a really simple set of FAQ’s, right, someone else looks at it and says, what about this or what about that, and you go, yep, that’s really helpful.
-But to start developing comfort with that networked experience of writing, with that collaborative experience of writing it’s not being thinking of it as like, you know, just you and your thoughts and it’s like precious sort of stuff thing.
+But to start developing comfort with that networked experience of writing, with that collaborative experience of writing it’s not being… thinking of it as like, you know, just you and your thoughts and it’s a precious sort of stuff thing.

 [00:41:02.190] – Liz Fraley